Could USC make $1 million in beer sales? 'You would hope,' says Gamecocks AD

 With the hiring of Mike Bobo to take over as offensive coordinator and quarterbacks coach, USC has filled the vacancy created by the firings of QB coach Dan Werner and strength coach Jeff Dillman, and the demotion of Bryan McClendon as offensive coordinator (McClendon remains on staff as receivers coach).
 Muschamp said Monday he anticipates no more changes on his staff.

 The contracts of assistants John Scott, Coleman Hutzler, Bobby Bentley, Mike Peterson and Kyle Krantz are set to expire in May.
-Tanner said that BOT meetings in February or March would address those.
+Tanner said that board of trustees meetings in February or March would address those.

 Indoor tennis facility in motion